or-dvir/DxAdapter2.0/dxdragandswipe/README.md

 # DxDrag and DxSwipe
-These modules add dragging and swiping capability to your adapter.
+A module adding dragging and swiping capability to your adapter.

-# Usage
+Built-in Features:
+* Setting drag/swipe directions.
+* User interaction listeners (drag/swipe event start/end).
+* Flag for enabling/disabling drag/swipe at any time.
+* Item dragged/swiped listeners.
+* Dragging by long-click or by handle.
+* Swipe threshold.
+* Swipe escape velocity.
+* Swipe backgrounds with color, text, and icon (may be static or dynamic according to item state).

+For a complete example please see the sample app.

-## import
+## Import
 //todo coming soon

 ## Your Adapter